 Taking into account the operator’s reservoir management philosophy and the projected payback period, these factors will determine the optimal point of production, where the maximum amount of fluid is produced at the lowest operational cost.
 Figure 4 is an example decline curve which illustrates the typical progression of artificial lift types over the life of a horizontal well.
 It should be noted that the period of highest production makes up only the first few years, less than a third of the entire life of the well.

 In conclusion, the explosion of unconventional wells throughout the U.S. has led to substantial innovations over the last 5-10 years.
-In addition to the knowledge gained as an industry over this time, advancements in the technology used to drill, complete and produce these wells have vastly improved the sustainability of horizontal production for the foreseeable future.
+In addition to the knowledge gained as an industry over this time, advancements in the technology used to drill, complete and produce these wells have vastly improved the sustainability of ESP lift for horizontal well production for the foreseeable future.

-Lou Martensen is the Product Line Director at Valiant Artificial Lift Solutions.
-He has over 30 years of domestic and international experience specializing in marketing, business development, business management, manufacturing and sales management in the petroleum industry.
+Lou Martensen has over 30 years of domestic and international experience specializing in marketing, business development, business management, manufacturing and sales management in the petroleum industry.
 Throughout his career, Lou has worked with some of the industry’s top artificial lift companies, including Baker Hughes, Borets, and GE Oil and Gas.
 His in-depth technical knowledge of ESP systems and global management experience provide Lou with the skills needed to successfully identify and achieve both company and customer objectives.